Our Program Review Process

 The Instructional, Administrative and Student Services Planning Councils review their respective programs’ program review submissions and provide feedback on the content of their program review submissions.

 The Academic Senate meets separately to review and prioritize all faculty personnel requests.
 Academic Senate prioritizations are forwarded to the President.
+Classified Senate similarly prioritizes requests for classified personnel and forwards their recommendations to the President.

 Step 6: Resource Prioritization